786-452-7352

 For many people who have a loved one struggling with addiction, an intervention is the best tool available to help that person understand the importance of seeking treatment.
 These conversations aren’t easy, and if you’re considering having one with a friend or family member, you likely already understand how delicate this period is for everyone involved.
 Planning a successful intervention requires considering the people you’ll include in the process, the setting in which it will occur, and the things you’ll say to your loved one.

 Though no two people will respond similarly to a given intervention strategy, concerned family members should remember a few key things.
 Most importantly, the focus of the intervention is your loved one.
 The goal is to get them help.
-It’s important not to take anything they say or do personally.
+It’s essential not to take anything they say or do personally.
 The more you focus on the goal and the well-being of your loved one, the more effective your strategy will be.

 R&A Therapeutic Partners has helped many families plan successful interventions.
 If you want guidance from trained, experienced therapists and addiction professionals, consider contacting Raymond Estefania and Ana Moreno.
 As any interventionist can tell you, a poorly executed intervention can have disastrous consequences.
-However, when done properly with the assistance of a professional, an intervention can be the most powerful way to encourage your loved one to seek treatment.
+However, when done properly with the assistance of a professional, an intervention can be the most potent way to encourage your loved one to seek treatment.

 Preparation is vital when planning an intervention.
 Here are five strategies that will help you along the way…